The package fcron 1 is integral part of IPFire and it controls the job scheduling of the system.

 fcronuser ALL=(ALL) NOPASSWD:ALL

-This will allow the fcronuser to run scripts that require root permissions by using sudo without needing to use a password.
+This will allow fcronuser to run scripts that require root permissions by using sudo without needing to use a password.

 root